 Your doctor may refer you to a cardiac rehabilitation program.
-This will help you learn how to slowly increase your exercise and how to take care of your heart disease.
-See also: Being active after your heart attack
+This will help you learn how to slowly increase your exercise.
+You will also learn how to take care of your heart disease.

 Try to limit how much alcohol you drink.
 Ask your doctor when it is okay to drink, and how much is safe.

 Do not smoke cigarettes.
 If you do smoke, ask your doctor for help quitting.
 Do not let anyone smoke in your home.

 Learn more about what you should eat for a healthier heart and blood vessels.
 Avoid salty and fatty foods.
 Stay away from fast-food restaurants.
 Your doctor can refer you to a dietitian, who can help you plan a healthy diet.